eddocs/doc/appendices/azure-serverless-monitoring.md

 # Azure Serverless Monitoring

-Azure functions generate various telemetry data e.g. (Traces, Error, Exceptions, RemoteDependencies, Requests).
-Such telemetries are ingested directly to application insight from azure functions.
+Azure functions generate various telemetry data e.g. (Traces, Error, Exceptions, RemoteDependencies and Requests).
+Such telemetry data is ingested directly to application insight from Azure functions.
 Azure provides builtin primitive sampling techniques mentioned [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/sampling).
-Edge Delta processors provide smarter sampling options for interesting telemetry data such as collecting failed function executions only and small percentage of successful execution.
+Edge Delta provides smarter sampling options such as collecting telemetry data only from failed functions and from small percentage of successful ones.
 By applying such processing, Application Insight telemetry ingestion costs can be reduced drastically.
-Below are the steps describing deployment of Edge Delta components to AKS cluster.
+Below are the steps describing deployment of Edge Delta components to an AKS cluster.

 ## Prepare edgedelta processor in AKS cluster